Quantum Communication Complexity of Classical Auctions: Lower Bounds for Quantum Protocols with Small Payments

 \subsection{Worst-Case-to-Expected Communication Reduction}

-To simplify the proof, we first make a few assumptions on quantum protocols that do not sacrifice generality.
+To simplify the proof, we first recall a few assumptions on quantum protocols we made that do not sacrifice generality.

-First, wlog we can assume all messages are quantum messages.
+First, we assume all messages are quantum messages.
 If a message from the buyer to the seller is intended to be a classical message, the seller simply measures these qubits immediately to obtain the classical bits.
 Note that the buyer gains no advantage by sending non-classical information, as the buyer can always measure the qubits by himself before sending them to the seller.

-Next, we say two auction protocols $\mathcal{P}$ and $\mathcal{P}'$ are strategically equivalent if they share the same outcome set, and for any strategy $s$ of $\mathcal{P}$ there is always a strategy $s'$ of $\mathcal{P}'$ such that they have exactly the same distribution over outcomes, and vice versa.

-For any quantum protocol implementation with the worst-case communication complexity $K$, by inserting dummy messages, we can always convert it to a strategically equivalent auction protocol with $2K$ rounds, and each message consists of only one single qubit.
+Next, we assume each party always sends exactly one qubit in each round.
+When the protocol stipulates that the buyer sends $m$ consecutive qubits to the seller, it formally means that the buyer sends these qubits over $m$ rounds while the seller sends back one dummy qubit in each round.

-Finally, for any finite quantum auction protocol, if the size of each message is fixed across the protocol, by the deferred measurement principle, we can always convert the auction protocol to a strategically equivalent auction protocol in which measurements happen at the very end of the protocol.
+Finally, for any finite quantum auction protocol, if the size of each message is fixed across the protocol, by the deferred measurement principle, we can always assume that all measurement happen at the very end of the protocol.
+In fact, this also implies that only the seller is required to perform a measurement, while the buyer does not need to conduct any measurement.

 \begin{lemma}[Worst-case-to-expected communication reduction]

 Let $X$ be a type space, and $\mathcal{P}$ be an $\varepsilon$-IC and $\varepsilon$-IR quantum auction protocol with $\hat{K}$ expected communication.
 Let $P$ be an upper bound of its payment and values in $X$.
 We can transform $\mathcal{P}$ into a $(2\varepsilon)$-IC and $(2\varepsilon)$-IR finite quantum auction protocol $\mathcal{P}'$ with $K=O(\hat{K}P/\varepsilon)$ worst-case communication complexity.
 Moreover, for every type, the expected payment of $\mathcal{P}'$ is no less than the expected payment of $\mathcal{P}.$ \end{lemma}